tomjackman/rre-spec/readme.md

 4. Open http://localhost:9090 in a browser
 5. Join a MP Server

+## New Features
+### Event Info
+The Event Info widget shows the server name and track layout, along with weather condition, track image and the countries flag.

+### Safety Car
+For leagues that run a form of safety car, 2 new UI elements have been added.
+The first one is a flashing amber Safety Car alert that shows under the timer that can be turned on when the safety car is on track.
+The second is an alert to show when the Safety Car will be returning to the pits on the current lap for improved realism.
+Both of these are toggled on and off by clicking on the button in the widget list.
+The Safety Car widgets are only active during race sessions.

+### Race Control Alerts
+Active by default, the race control alerts will show driver infringements such as stop & go penalties, slow downs, drive through penalties and disqualifications.

 ## Changing Themes
 Themes are created using themes files written using LESS variables.
 The active theme file is located under `theme/theme.less`.